Setting.

 What skills have you developed through this module and how effectively do you think you have applied them?

 I have developed greater knowledge of typography by creating my own font.
 I've also picked up on the relationship between text and imagery and how sometimes it so easy to get this wrong.
 My main skill i have developed is Illustrator because i'd never used this before and its going to play a big part in the rest of my design work.
 I think i've applied all these skills quite effectively but theres also always room for improvement.
+What approaches to/methods of research have you developed and how have they informed your design development process?

 I've gone out and collected physical evidence such as newspapers.
 I've also used work from previous projects to aid another if i feel the two things link.
 My main source tends to be the internet.
 All these things give me ideas for my own design work and sometimes form the basis for a project im doing.